 Charybdis: There are also works of outstanding quality without formal marks as those pointed at above - it happens.
 The error is to pass by such works, not noticing how great and helpful they are.

-C. Pertaining to non-fiction works
+C. Good quality in non-fiction works

 Impressive language may not be the best language, for the hoof of demagogy is probablyin it.
 In science and scholarship it is fit to let facts speak for themselves without great-looking words and howls to accompany them.